dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 * `gboolean` used internally in the runtime
 * `MonoBoolean` used as an interop type with C# bool in internal calls
-* `mono_bool` used by the public C API - generally new code shouldn't use it except if adding a new public API function.
+* `mono_bool` used by the public C API - generally new code shouldn't use it except when adding a new public API function.

 ## Utility and platform abstraction functions

-Mono genrally tries to fill in POSIX-like abstractions on platforms that lack them (for example, Windows).
+Mono generally tries to fill in POSIX-like abstractions on platforms that lack them (for example, Windows).
 This is in contrast to the CoreCLR PAL which generally tries to add Windows API abstractions on top of POSIX.